TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks: Abstract

-We implement \sys as a PyTorch-compatible runtime and a contract layer currently deployed on Ethereum Holesky testnet.
-The runtime instruments graphs, computes \seqsplit{per-operator} bounds in real time, and runs unmodified vendor kernels in FP32 with negligible overhead (0.3\% additional latency on Qwen3-8B).
-Our evaluation spans CNNs, Transformers, LLMs, and diffusion models across multiple GPUs (A100, H100, RTX6000, RTX4090).
+We implement \sys as a PyTorch-compatible runtime and a coordinator contract layer; in our prototype, the coordinator is instantiated as an Ethereum smart-contract deployment (Holesky testnet) to quantify coordination cost.
+The runtime instruments graphs, computes bounds for each operator in real time, and runs unmodified vendor kernels in FP32 with negligible overhead (0.3\% additional latency on Qwen3-8B).
+Our evaluation spans CNNs, Transformers, LLMs, and diffusion models across multiple GPUs (A100, H100, RTX 6000, RTX 4090).
 Results show that empirical thresholds are $10^2$–$10^3\times$ tighter than theoretical bounds, and bound-aware adversarial attacks achieve \textbf{0\%} success under empirical checks.
 Together, \sys reconciles scalability with verifiability for real-world heterogeneous ML compute.